HungryJoe/GodotStuff/MaterialBreedingSim/README.md

 ### How to Play
 Move around and place blocks according to the material you've selected.

+#### The Materials
+There are four materials that were going to be bred together:
+* Wood: it's brown
+* Gel: it's green
+* Metal: it's brown with lots of splotches
+* Stone: it's gray with lines

+While they're no different except for their textures right now, they are treated as if they are totally different.

 #### Input Map

 ![alt text](input_map.png)